 ASC 842 (US GAAP)

-Leases are classified as either operating or finance based on five criteria:
+Leases are classified as either operating or finance based on five classification tests:

 - Transfer of ownership by end of lease